surniaulula/wpsso-rrssb/readme.txt

 == Screenshots ==

 01. An example showing all Ridiculously Responsive Social Sharing Buttons enabled (using the default WPSSO RRSSB stylesheet) in the CSS sidebar, content text, and widget.
+02. The 'Sharing Buttons' tab available in the 'Social Settings' metabox allows you to fine-tune the text used by some social sharing websites.

 == Changelog ==